gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 Go back to the MAAS GUI and choose the Machines Tab.

 All being well your Pi Should appear under the 'New' group like 'big-ram' below.
+MAAS has already run the commissioning step when the new machine PXE booted.
+You are still required to run the test phase before moving on to deployment.
+Note that if you make any changes to the hardware after deployment, you will need to release, commission, deploy again.

 ![alt text](images/new.png)